 Wish you could move the handlebars closer?
 Get comfortable with the ComfortGrip Handlebar Extender!
 10% OFF w/code OUIINFRANCE >>

 View this post on Instagram

 Emma wins and deserves the top spot on my best Peloton instructors list!
 Emma’s classes are the ones I keep going back to and I ride with her over half the time.
 First, her music is top notch.
 That’s super important because a bad playlist can ruin an otherwise good ride.
 She’s the best fit for my musical tastes and tends to play a lot of electronic, pop, and indie.
 She even hosts listening parties that feature new, up-and-coming artists on Friday nights.

-In terms of instruction, she’s calm but brings great energy to every class and is probably one of the instructors who talks the least.
-She has this understated confidence that you can’t help but be drawn to.
+In terms of instruction, she’s calm but brings great energy to every class and is probably one of the top Peloton instructors who talks the least.
+Emma has this understated confidence that you can’t help but be drawn to.
 She’ll push and encourage you without the annoying catchphrases or antics you may find elsewhere — just supportive coaching and motivation to playlists that will keep you pushing until the end.

 I also regularly ride with: